StreetScienceCommunity/StreetScienceCommunity.github.io/_protocols/beer-dna-sequencing.md

 {% include _protocols/beer-dna-sequencing/minion-preparation-material.md  %}
 {: .requirements}

-## Installation and preparation of the Nanopore Software
+## Installation and preparation of the MinKNOW software

-> MinKNOW is the program needed to connect your computer with the small sequencing device MinION.
+> MinKNOW software controls the small sequencing device (MinION) and collects sequencing data in real-time.
 The software has a graphical user interface for configuring and running the sequencing process.
-Furthermore, it has an integrated base-calling software to convert the raw Nanopore signals to the strings of nucleotides, in [fastq](https://en.wikipedia.org/wiki/FASTQ_format) file format.
+Furthermore, it has an integrated base-calling software to convert the raw nanopore signals to the strings of nucleotides, in [fastq](https://en.wikipedia.org/wiki/FASTQ_format) file format.
 {: .details}

-1. Create an account on the Nanopore Community
+- Create an account on the Nanopore Community
-2. Search for **"MinION Software"** on the [downloads page of Nanopore](https://community.nanoporetech.com/downloads)
+- Search for **"MinION Software"** on the [downloads page of Nanopore](https://community.nanoporetech.com/downloads)
-3. Select the operating system of the computer and download it
+- Select the operating system of the computer and download it
-4. Follow the installation instructions
+- Follow the installation instructions
-5. Launch the software called **MinKNOW**
+- Launch the software called **MinKNOW**

     On Linux
     - Open a terminal